RH-sdavey/sean-might-help-you/content/sean-posts/2019-09-04-case/index.md

     - Bash
 ---

-Nested `if` statements (that is, `if`s within `if`s) are cool and all, and will usually do the job nicely, but if your list of `if`s for all possible outcomes gets bigger and bigger, then the code become unreadable quite quickly... case statements to the rescue!
+Nested `if` statements (that is, if statements within if statements) are cool and all, and will usually do the job nicely, but if your list of `if`s for all possible outcomes gets bigger and bigger, then the code become unreadable quite quickly... case statements to the rescue!

 `case` is an incredibly useful tool in your scripting arsenal, but so many sysadmins and bash developers don't use it to its full potential.
 Lets break it down here, and walk through a few of its uses to clear up some confusion,